 See All Grants & OpportunitiesProgram Description

 South Arts believes that rural, isolated, and small communities deserve access to the arts, and this requires specialized support to make that vision viable.
 Distributed on a first-come, first-serve basis, Arts in Rural Places Grants support rural and isolated communities (communities that are geographically isolated or isolated due to socioeconomic factors, outmigration, education gaps, and/or lack of infrastructure) as well as small cities with populations of 50,000 people or less with expedited grants of up to $3,000.
 To be eligible for funding, applicants must program arts experiences featuring a Southern artist.
-The project must include at least two in-person or live, virtual public activities with a minimum of two hours of artist engagement in the community.
+The project must include at least two in-person or live, virtual public activities.

 Arts in Rural Places Grants are an opportunity for organizations in South Arts' nine-state region to receive artist fee support to engage Southern guest film directors, traditional, visual, and performing artists, or writers from inside or outside of the presenter's state.
 Artist fee support is awarded for: